 Here was my response: “I believe there are only a few key components in teaching singing time:

 The 2nd component is repetition.
-The only way non-readers [I'd even say readers as well] will learn a song is to hear it over and over again.
+The only way non-readers [I’d even say readers as well] will learn a song is to hear it over and over again (how do you think we come to memorize songs merely from hearing them on the radio?).
 I like to get creative and repeat as differently as I can so neither they (nor I) get bored.
-I've found the best way to keep the little guys' attention as we repeat is to keep their hands busy.
+I’ve found the best way to keep the little guys’ attention as we repeat is to keep their hands busy.
 Give them props to hold, actions to complete, or things to point to.
 It can be something as easy as giving them some sort of stick/wand and they follow your movements as you repeat, repeat, repeat.
-Simple sign language is great too - you can even have them help you make some up.
-Or point to pictures that you've placed around the room as you sing a phrase of a song that relates to it, then do it all OVER and OVER and OVER again.
-The repition is the only way they will come to be familiar enough with the songs that they will be comfortable to eventually sing it.
+Simple sign language is great too – you can even have them help you make some up.
+Or point to pictures that you’ve placed around the room as you sing a phrase of a song that relates to it, then do it all OVER and OVER and OVER again.
+The repetition is the only way they will come to be familiar enough with the songs that they will be comfortable to eventually sing it.

 The 3rd component is to bear testimony.
 It doesn’t need to (and probably should’t) be elaborate.
 Try to leave one minute at the end of your allotted time to reinforce the meaning of the song and to bear your testimony of its message.
 After all, our main focus isn’t learning songs.
 It’s learning doctrine and feeling the spirit through music.

-And I suppose there is a 4th component that is probably the most important - the Lord.
+And I suppose there is a 4th component that is probably the most important – the Lord.
 If you are struggling, turn to Him.
 You were called for a reason, and if you hang in the calling long enough (I suggest at least 3 months), you may find out why.
-I was called in a previous ward and there was a little 11 year old boy who was the dreaded Primary child.
-He detested primary and I'll be honest, most of the leaders felt kind of the same way about him.
-I was called as the Music Leader and for whatever reason, he and I connected.
-By the time he graduated, he was my best helper and singer in Primary.
-He'd come up to me when I was setting up and ask if he could help.
-I unofficially made him my assistant and he'd do anything I asked.
-Sometimes I had him "officiate" our review games.
-As he was "officiating" he'd be in the front of the primary singing his little heart out.
-I loved him and he knew it - therefore, he loved me and ended up loving primary.
-I truly feel like I was placed in Primary to help this little boy who was struggling.
+I was called in a previous ward and there was a little 11 year old boy who was the dreaded primary child.
+He detested primary and I’ll be honest, most of the leaders felt kind of the same way about him including me – at first.
+I prayed for a way to reach out to this boy.
+My answer didn’t come overnight but by the time he graduated, he was my best helper and singer in primary.
+To help him feel needed in primary, I unofficially made him my assistant and amazingly he gladly did anything I “needed” help with.
+Sometimes I had him “officiate” our review activities.
+As he was “officiating” he’d be in the front of the primary singing his little heart out.
+Eventually he’d come up to me when I was setting up and ask if he could help.
+I loved him and he knew it – therefore, he loved me and in the end, loved primary.
+I truly feel like I was placed in primary at that time to help this little boy who was struggling.